Now is the perfect time to start planning your journey to the heart of the Murray River.

 Image Credit: The Precinct Studios, Visit Victoria

-The joys of a riverside holiday continue in Cobram Barooga, known for beaches, bushland, and fresh produce.
-Discover why The Murray is called Victoria’s food bowl as you taste local delicacies along the Murray Farm Gate Trail or at local farmer’s markets.
+The joys of a riverside holiday continue in Cobram Barooga, the gateway to beaches, bushland, and fresh produce.
+Discover why The Murray is called Victoria's food bowl as you taste local delicacies along the Murray Farm Gate Trail or at local farmer's markets.

 Top See and Do Activities in Cobram Barooga